Pre-Book/docs/README.md

 # PreBook Documentation

-These docs require [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) (Free/Normal Version).
+These docs require [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) Community Edition.

 To set it up, clone this repository, install [pipenv](https://pipenv.pypa.io/en/latest/index.html#install-pipenv-today), `cd` to this folder, and do the following: